urbanjost/M_intrinsics/md7/BLOCK.md

       TESTFORZERO: block
-         integer :: I      ! local block variable intrinsic :: tan  ! can use the TAN intrinsic in the block now ! as this definition supercedes the one in the ! parent body
+         integer :: I      ! local block variable intrinsic :: tan  ! can use the TAN intrinsic in the block now ! as this definition supersedes the one in the ! parent body
          do i=1,size(a)
             if(a(i).eq.0) then